mhaidarhanif/dx-ux-trpc-ai-demo/README.md

 ## Goal

+> This is just a very specific demo fork from <https://github.com/dogokit/dogokit-corgi>

 This template is optimized for the shortest time to production, but with long-term development as well.

 ### Tech Stack and Setup